crpietschmann/portfolio/_imports/_posts/2010-11-30-bing-maps-ajax-7-adding-infobox-support-via-extension-to-microsoftmaps.markdown

 <h3>Custom Pushpin Method Reference</h3>

-<p>Here’s some documentation of the 2 methods I added to the Microsoft.Maps.Pushpin object:</p>
+Here’s some documentation of the 2 methods I added to the Microsoft.Maps.Pushpin object:

-<p><strong>Pushpin.setInfoBox(infobox)
+**Pushpin.setInfoBox(infobox)
-    <br /></strong>This method is used to set a specific InfoBox to be show for the Pushpin.</p>
+    <br />**This method is used to set a specific InfoBox to be show for the Pushpin.

-<p><strong>Pushpin.removeInfoBox()
+**Pushpin.removeInfoBox()
-    <br /></strong>This method is used to remove a previously added InfoBox from the Pushpin.</p>
+    <br />**This method is used to remove a previously added InfoBox from the Pushpin.

 <h3>InfoBox Method Reference</h3>

-<p>Here’s some documentation on the Microsoft.Maps.Ext.InfoBox object:</p>
+Here’s some documentation on the Microsoft.Maps.Ext.InfoBox object:

-<p><strong>Microsoft.Maps.Ext.InfoBox(title, description, map)</strong>
+**Microsoft.Maps.Ext.InfoBox(title, description, map)**

-  <br />This is the constructor of the InfoBox object.</p>
+  <br />This is the constructor of the InfoBox object.

 <ol>
-  <li><strong>title</strong> – The HTML to show in the InfoBox title area. </li>
+  <li>**title** – The HTML to show in the InfoBox title area. </li>

-  <li><strong>description</strong> – The HTML to show in the InfoBox description area. </li>
+  <li>**description** – The HTML to show in the InfoBox description area. </li>

-  <li><strong>map</strong> – A reference to the Map where the InfoBox’s Pushpin is located, and where it will be displayed. </li>
+  <li>**map** – A reference to the Map where the InfoBox’s Pushpin is located, and where it will be displayed. </li>
 </ol>

-<p><strong>InfoBox.title(title)</strong>
+**InfoBox.title(title)**

   <br />This method gets or sets the Title of the InfoBox.
 If an argument is passed in, it will set the Title and return the InfoBox object to allow for a fluent interface.
-If no argument is passed in, it will return the value of the InfoBox Title.</p>
+If no argument is passed in, it will return the value of the InfoBox Title.

-<p><strong>InfoBox.descirption(description)</strong>
+**InfoBox.descirption(description)**

   <br />This method gets or sets the Description of the InfoBox.
 If an argument is passed in, it will set the Description and return the InfoBox object to allow for a fluent interface.
-If no argument is passed in, it will return the value of the InfoBox Description.</p>
+If no argument is passed in, it will return the value of the InfoBox Description.

 <h3>Full InfoBox Extension</h3>

-<p>Rather than add the InfoBox object to the root of the “Microsoft.Maps” namespace, I decided to add the “Microsoft.Maps.Ext” namespace where the InfoBox object will live.
+Rather than add the InfoBox object to the root of the “Microsoft.Maps” namespace, I decided to add the “Microsoft.Maps.Ext” namespace where the InfoBox object will live.
 This will help keep it separated from “core” Microsoft.Maps functionality.
-Now the only methods added to the “core” namespace are the “setInfoBox” and “removeInfoBox” methods that were necessary to add directly to the Pushpin object.</p>
+Now the only methods added to the “core” namespace are the “setInfoBox” and “removeInfoBox” methods that were necessary to add directly to the Pushpin object.

-<p><strong>Requirements:
+**Requirements:
-    <br /></strong>This extension requires <a title="jQuery" href="http://jquery.com">jQuery</a> to function.</p>
+    <br />**This extension requires <a title="jQuery" href="http://jquery.com">jQuery</a> to function.

-<p>I could have coded the necessary JavaScript code to manipulate the HTML DOM myself, but it was just easier to use jQuery.
-Plus, if you’re like me, you will probably be using jQuery in your application anyway so it wont add any additional download.</p>
+I could have coded the necessary JavaScript code to manipulate the HTML DOM myself, but it was just easier to use jQuery.
+Plus, if you’re like me, you will probably be using jQuery in your application anyway so it wont add any additional download.

-<p><strong>Source Code:
+**Source Code:
-    <br /></strong>Now for the real meat of the post.
-Here is the full JavaScript code for the InfoBox extension.</p>
+    <br />**Now for the real meat of the post.
+Here is the full JavaScript code for the InfoBox extension.

 <pre class="csharpcode">(<span class="kwrd">function</span> ($m) {
     <span class="rem">/* $m == Microsoft.Maps namespace */</span>